THE WEEK

 Twas very much true

-The Powers set off bids for this piece
+The Powers threw in bids for this piece;

 Was too much, an insult.